Antonio Nocerino: Style of play

 Compared to Gennaro Gattuso during his time at Milan, Nocerino was a quick, energetic, and hard-working player who was primarily deployed as a ball-winning defensive midfielder, or as a box-to-box midfielder, although he could be deployed anywhere in midfield.
 During his time at Juventus, he was played as a deep-lying playmaker on occasion, and even as a winger, although his preferred role was that of an attacking central midfielder, known as the "mezzala" role, in Italy.
 With the Italy national team, under Cesare Prandelli, he has also been used in a new role on occasion, as a false-attacking midfielder.
 Nocerino was primarily known for his pace, stamina, strength, and his tenacious tackling ability, as well his adeptness at reading the game and pressing opponents.
 He was also capable of being an offensive threat due to his tendency to make attacking runs into the box, as well as his eye for goal and powerful and accurate shot from distance.
 Throughout his career, he was able to improve his distribution, as well as his technical and creative skills, which made him capable of providing assists for teammates.

+Coaching career

+Nocerino was appointed to his first head coaching position in November 2023, taking over Miami FC in the USL Championship.
+Nocerino departed Miami FC late in the season, on 16 October 2024.
+He compiled a league record of three wins, 27 losses, and two draws.

+Nocerino was named head coach of Las Vegas Lights in the USL Championship in January 2025.
+He was fired in June after only 12 games into the regular season, as the team was 3–6–3 and one point away from playoff qualification at the time.